 I have struggled many many years with self-care.
 I hated that term and maybe you do, too.
 It’s just so… responsible and boring.
-It sounds like doctors visits and moisturizing my legs, a facial beauty routine to avoid aging.
+It sounds like doctors visits and moisturizing my legs, and a facial beauty routine to avoid aging which SO is not who I am.
 It tastes like Brussels Sprouts (sorry for those who like them… gross).
 Sounds like “the most annoying sound in the world” from Dumb and Dumber.
-And is about as engaging of an idea as watching for geological changes in the walls of the Grand Canyon.
+And it’s about as engaging of an idea as watching for geological changes in the walls of the Grand Canyon.
 And all of this makes me want to pluck my eyeballs out.
 UGH self-care.

 When someone told me that I “should” do this, or “shouldn’t” do that, or “that’s not how we do things” I revolted.
 Rebelled.
 Resisted.
 Nearly any word that begins with ‘re’ fits in here.
 So when told I should take care better care of my body (and all that encompasses) I threw an internal temper tantrum and said “Go ahead.
 Make me.”
 And there may have been a “fuck off” in there as well.